matgat/lltool/readme.md

 pattern, in that case an output directory must be specified;
 in case of duplicate file base names the program will exit with error.

-This operation offers just a basic guarantee in case of ordinary runtime
+This operation offers no guarantee in case of ordinary runtime
-errors: no files will be corrupted but part of the output files could have been already written, leaving the set of libraries in a possible incoherent state.
+errors: an output file could be left incomplete and others may have been already written, leaving the set of libraries in a incoherent state.

 The supported conversions are: